navnathdeshmukh45/Sigma-Web-Dev-Course-2024/README.md

 # <h1>What is SEO</h1>

-        <p>SEO stands for Search Engine Optimization.
-It's a set of processes that improve a website's visibility in search engines.</p>
+SEO stands for Search Engine Optimization.
+It's a set of processes that improve a website's visibility in search engines.

 # <h1>What is CLS?</h1>

 Cumulative Layout Shift (CLS)
 CLS is a measure of the largest burst of layout shift scores for every unexpected layout shift that occurs during the entire lifespan of a page.

 # <h1>Largest Contentful Paint (LCP)</h1>